United States v. Dominguez Benitez: Plea agreement and District Court sentencing

 Benitez, who could only speak and write in Spanish, sent several letters to the District Court, in which he expressed dissatisfaction with his attorney and the plea agreement he was being encouraged to sign.
 During a hearing, however, Benitez expressed that he did not want to go to trial but just wanted a better deal, and the court declined to make any change.
 Benitez and the federal prosecutor subsequently agreed that he would plead guilty to the conspiracy charge in exchange for the possession charge being dropped, and that the prosecutor would stipulate to a "safety valve" that would allow him to avoid the statutory ten year minimum sentence, provided he could meet the statutory conditions.
 Benitez was warned in discussion with the prosecutor and in the written plea agreement that the agreement was not binding on the District Court, and that Benitez would not be able to withdraw his guilty plea if the court rejected the prosecutor's recommendations.

 However, at the hearing the next day when Benitez entered his guilty plea, District Court judge Alicemarie H. Stotler failed to deliver the warning required by Federal Rule of Criminal Procedure 11(c)(3)(B) that he would not be able to withdraw his plea.
-Benitez' earlier criminal convictions under a different name were subsequently discovered, which rendered him ineligible for the "safety valve."
+Benitez's earlier criminal convictions under a different name were subsequently discovered, which rendered him ineligible for the "safety valve."
 He was then sentenced to the statutory minimum of ten years in prison over his objection that he was never told what the conditions of the "safety valve" sentence reduction were.